metalbear-co/mirrord/changelog.d/+kafka-settings-from-secret.internal.md

-Add optional load_from_secret field to Kafka client config spec to allow setting properties from a Secret.
+Add optional `loadFromSecret` field to Kafka client config spec to allow setting properties from a Secret.